dvanderelst/GradStats/02 DataWrangling/ReadingData.md

 more_data <- read_excel("data/transit-data.xlsx", sheet = 'transport data', skip=1)
 ```

 The column names are human readable but not very handy for coding.
-**Indeed, in general, only dots and underscores should be used in
+There
-variable names.** There is a quick way to solve this.
+is a quick way to solve this.

+Tip: Only use underscores or dots in column names.
+This will make your
+life easier when coding.

 ``` r
 colnames(more_data) <- make.names(colnames(more_data))